Snowflake-Labs/terraform-provider-snowflake/docs/resources/resource_monitor.md

 - `suspend_immediate_triggers` (Set of Number) A list of percentage thresholds at which to immediately suspend all warehouses.
 - `suspend_triggers` (Set of Number) A list of percentage thresholds at which to suspend all warehouses.
 - `warehouses` (Set of String) A list of warehouses to apply the resource monitor to.
+- `notify_users` (Set of String) Specifies the list of users to receive email notifications on resource monitors.
+The user identifier is the value of the `name` column from the output of `snowflake_user`.
+Each user listed must have a verified email address.

 ### Read-Only